dreamup-ai/dreamup-quickstart-guide/Markdown/Workflows.md

 * In this version, AI uses the image and puts it in the model style, guided by your prompt.

+## Controlnet Workflow

+* Use controlnet to copy compositions or human poses from a reference image.

+* Create a control image from your initial image.

+* Click on the three dots for the image actions to the right of the image.

-* In the image to image workflow, use controlnet to copy compositions or human poses from a reference image.
-Access controlnet through the pipeline menu.
-Edit the other settings as neccessary to produce the best image.
+* Access controlnet through the pipeline menu at the bottom.

+* Edit the other settings as neccessary to produce the best image.

 ## Background Removal